kalyan9514/Healthcare-Consultation-DataBase-Design/README.md

 **How to Use:**

 1. Set up the Database:
-Run the Database_Design.sql script in your MySQL environment.
+Run the Database.sql script in your MySQL environment.

 2. Add Sample Data:
 Populate the tables to simulate patient-doctor interactions, appointments, and case logs.